airs-cuhk/airship/airship_object/README.md

 # airship_object
 **This project integrates pose estimation and RGB-D cameras to achieve semantic segmentation and localization of objects in the environment.
-By utilizing point cloud clustering and grouping algorithms, the project accomplishes the annotation of objects in three-dimensional space, which is used to generate object navigation points.
-Design details can be found in this [video](https://www.youtube.com/watch?v=TzeuzeWfSLo).**
+By utilizing point cloud clustering and grouping algorithms, the project accomplishes the annotation of objects in three-dimensional space, which is used to generate object navigation points.**

 ![](./doc/locate_object.gif)